 What to Remember About Drawing a Signature Line in Word

 Many people are accustomed to using Microsoft Office Word for work, school, and personal documents.
-However, Word has features that many people still have not explored, like inserting a signature line in Word.
-If you need Word documents signed with an e-signature in Word, remember to consider all signatories’ comfort levels with tech and their available tools.
-Alternatively, you can always use an app like Signaturely to make signing Word documents even easier.
+However, Word has features many people still have not explored, like inserting a signature line in Word.
+If you need Word documents signed with an e-signature in Word, consider all signatories’ comfort levels with tech and their available tools.
+Alternatively, you can always use an app like Signaturely to make signing Word documents easier.